onsi/ginkgo/index.md

 - `--noisyPendings=false`

     By default, Ginkgo's defautlt reporter will provide detailed output for pending specs.
 You can set --noisyPendings=false to supress this behavior.

+- `--v`

+    If present, Ginkgo's default reporter will print out the text and location for each spec before running it.

 Additional flags supported by the `ginkgo` command: